Contrasting Eastgate Biotech (ETBI) & Its Peers

 |Eastgate Biotech Competitors

-Eastgate Biotech’s peers have higher revenue, but lower earnings than Eastgate Biotech.
-Eastgate Biotech is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Eastgate Biotech’s rivals have higher revenue, but lower earnings than Eastgate Biotech.
+Eastgate Biotech is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This table compares Eastgate Biotech and its peers’ net margins, return on equity and return on assets.

 About Eastgate Biotech